Setting Up The Contact Page

 Avada includes a Contact Page template, with a built-in contact form and Google Map integration.
 We also have included integration with reCAPTCHA that gives users protection against spam, and with Avada 5.8, we offer both V2 and V3 of reCAPTCHA.

-To find out more about how to set up your Contact page using the Contact template, please read on..
+To find out more about how to set up your Contact page using the Contact template, watch the video or read on..

 How To Set Up The Contact Page